Implant solutions

 Biomaterials

-The choice of biomaterial inflfluences both osseointegration of the implant and architecture of the epithelialconnective attachment, essential for the stability and protection of peri-implant tissues.
+The choice of biomaterial influences both osseointegration of the implant and the architecture of the epithelial-connective attachment, essential for the stability and protection of peri-implant tissues.

 • Oblique fibers anchored in the cement